leangjia/blender_docs/manual/render/lights/light_object.rst

 Radius
    When larger than zero, light will be emitted from a spherical surfaces with the specified radius.
-   Lights with larger size have softer shadows and specular highlights.
+   Lights with larger size have softer shadows and specular highlights, and they will also appear dimmer because their power is distributed over a larger area.

 .. _light-type-spot: